Kata Farm: History

 A large hall has been erected over the crypt, with a glass floor allowing visitors to view the crypt and Kata's grave.
-Officially inaugurated on 7 May 2017, the spacious hall also features the exhibition Christian Vikings in Varnhem, as well as scale models of both the wooden and stone churches.
+Officially inaugurated on 7 May 2017, the hall also features the exhibition Christian Vikings in Varnhem, as well as scale models of both the wooden and stone churches.
 Despite lacking walls, the superstructure protects the ruins from damage from sun and rain.
 The site was nominated for the 2018 World Architecture Festival World Building of the Year award.